-In this context, a limbo situation refers to a scenario in which a bank continues to operate on the financial market despite having been found to be non-viable by a banking authority.
+124 In this context, a limbo situation refers to a scenario in which a bank is not put into an insolvency procedure and therefore continues to operate despite having been found to be non-viable by a banking authority.
+125 Specifically, the temporary continuation of the licence would enable the bank to continue to service existing deposits.
+A bank would typically not be able to accept new deposits during this period.